raven-dev-ops/accessible_education_software/README.md

 - Next.js (React)
 - Auth0 (authentication)
-- Tailwind CSS or similar (utility‑first styling)
+- Tailwind CSS or similar (utility-first styling, to be wired in)
 - Light/Dark mode with pastel theming

 **Backend**

-- Python service (FastAPI/Flask or similar) for OCR
+- Python service (FastAPI/Flask-style) for OCR
 - PyTesseract (Tesseract OCR)
 - Optionally Node/Express for additional APIs or orchestration